luca-pal/fake-bank/README.md

-# 💰 Fake Bank – Java Console Banking System
+# 💰 FakeBank – Java Console Banking System

 A Java-based banking system that simulates real-world backend logic with a focus on clean architecture, data persistence, and testable service design.
 Developed independently as a hands-on practice project, it uses JDBC for SQLite integration, Gradle for build automation, and JUnit + Mockito for test coverage, all structured in a modular and maintainable way.